 - 1. On sites allocated as Strategic Sites, development will only be permitted if it is: - a.
 Within use class B1 and B2. - b.
 To provide an ancillary facility or service to the proposed employment use. - 2.
 On sites allocated or identified as Business Parks, development will only be permitted if it is: - a.
 Within use class B1. - b.
 To provide an ancillary facility or service to the proposed employment use. - 3.
 On sites allocated or identified as Primary Sites, development will only be permitted if it is: - a.
-Within use classes B1, B2, B8. - b.
+Within use classes B1, B2 and B8. - b.
 An appropriate Sui Generis use. - c.
 To provide an ancillary facility or service to the existing and proposed employment use. - 4.
 On sites allocated or identified as Secondary Sites, development will only be permitted if it is: - a.
 Within use classes B1, B2 or B8. - b.
 An appropriate Sui Generis use. - c.
 To provide an ancillary facility or service to the existing and proposed employment use. - d.
-An acceptable commercial service. - 7.67 The purpose of this Policy is to adopt a flexible approach to employment to best serve to fulfil the land requirements in terms of B1, B2 and B8 uses as well as facilitate continued economic growth within Blaenau Gwent in a diverse and sustainable fashion.
-The Policy also seeks to protect existing employment land and premises which are increasingly under pressure to be developed for non-employment uses. - 7.68 The majority of industrial estates in Blaenau Gwent comprise businesses that are categorised within Use Classes B1, B2 and B8 of the Town and Country Planning Use Classes Order 1987 (as amended), however there are also examples of Sui Generis use on a number of employment areas.
-Examples of appropriate Sui
+An acceptable commercial service.

-Generis uses would include a builder's merchant, vehicle depots and taxi control offices.
+- 7.61 The purpose of this Policy is to adopt a flexible approach to employment to best serve to fulfil the land requirements in terms of B1, B2 and B8 uses as well as facilitate continued economic growth within Blaenau Gwent in a diverse and sustainable fashion.
+The Policy also seeks to protect existing employment land and premises which are increasingly under pressure to be developed for non-employment uses. - 7.62 The majority of industrial estates in Blaenau Gwent comprise businesses that are categorised within Use Classes B1, B2 and B8 of the Town and Country Planning Use Classes Order 1987 (as amended), however there are also examples of Sui Generis use on a number of employment areas.
+Examples of appropriate Sui Generis uses would include a builder's merchant, vehicle depots and taxi control offices. - 7.63 Every industrial site that is allocated or identified as a Primary or Secondary Site is considered suitable, in principle for the location of waste management facilities.
+Development proposals for waste management facilities on allocated or identified Primary and Secondary Sites must be considered against other provisions of the Plan and national policy guidance, in particular TAN 15.
+This commitment is also referred to in Policy SP13, and both policies fulfil the requirements of the National Waste Strategy and Regional Waste Strategy. - 7.64 Ancillary uses which fall outside the B-class uses, which support the wider function of employment sites and do not affect the integrity of these sites, may be permitted on sites allocated or identified as Strategic Sites, Business Parks, Primary and Secondary Sites.
+Examples include cafes and crèches.

-- 7.69 Every industrial site that is allocated or identified as a primary or secondary site is considered suitable, in principle for the location of waste management facilities.
-Development proposals for waste management facilities on allocated or identified primary and secondary sites must be considered against other provisions of the Plan and national policy guidance, in particular TAN 15.
-This commitment is also referred to in Policy SP13, and both policies fulfil the requirements of the National Waste Strategy and Regional Waste Strategy. - 7.70 Ancillary uses which fall outside the B-class uses, which support the wider function of employment sites and do not affect the integrity of these sites, may be permitted on sites allocated or identified as Strategic Sites, Business Parks, Primary and Secondary sites.
-Examples include cafes and crèches. - 7.71 Examples of commercial services which might be considered acceptable on a site allocated or identified as a secondary site would include indoor health and fitness, training facilities, day nurseries, vehicle repair and maintenance businesses and other uses that are not considered appropriate in a town centre location.
+7.65 Examples of commercial services which might be considered acceptable on a site allocated or identified as a Secondary Site would include indoor health and fitness, training facilities, day nurseries, (where no other alternative sites are available in a town centre location), vehicle repair and maintenance businesses and other uses that are not considered appropriate in a town centre location.